 Applied innovation can refer to either 1) the process of learning innovation through the application of the innovation process in a controlled environment or it can refer to 2) simply providing the action to creative ideas.

 1) The process of learning innovation through the application of the innovation process in a controlled environment.
-This can often take place in a team based workshop type environment.
+This can often take place in a team-based workshop type environment.

-Action based learning for many individuals proves to be more rewarding and memorable.
+Action-based learning for many individuals proves to be more rewarding and memorable.

 2) Applied innovation is the application of innovation to creative ideas.
-Ideas can spend years sitting dormant in an organisation.
+Ideas can spend years sitting dormant in an organization.
 Great ideas that are just sat there with no one willing to take responsibility and do anything with them.

 Often the teams will follow an appropriate innovation management process to help direct them to the production of their new innovative products or services.
 Creativity and ideas alone are not sufficient.

-Many organisations feel that they lack creative talent however there is usually no shortage of creative people, what actually is lacking is people skilled in the innovation management process who can effectively implement an idea into a project which can be managed through to a successful conclusion.
+Many organizations feel that they lack creative talent however there is usually no shortage of creative people, what actually is lacking is people skilled in the innovation management process who can effectively implement an idea into a project which can be managed through to a successful conclusion.

-Companies often over invest in the creativity arena without providing enough focus on improving core innovative abilities.
+Companies often over-invest in the creativity arena without providing enough focus on improving core innovative abilities.
 For example funding courses on creativity techniques.
 It is incorrect to assume that improved creativity will automatically result in increased innovation.